All Episodes

 If you're going to do well on the test, it's an indication that you must have learned something.

-In many school districts right now, they're doing something called teaching to the test.
+Now, there is a problem, and that's this: in many school districts right now, they're doing something called teaching to the test because they know what the standardized tests are looking for.

-They're teaching specifically what is tested as opposed to a more broader based education.
+They're teaching specifically what is tested as opposed to a more broader-based education.

-In other respects, it's bad if their purpose for teaching is not to prepare kids for anything other than to pass this test so that they can get more outside aid.
+In some respects, that's good if the tests are focused on the basics, in other respects, it's bad if their purpose for teaching is not to prepare kids for anything other than to pass this test so that they can get more outside aid.

 The thing that makes this an interesting idea is you're actually giving a reward to kids for doing something well as opposed to every other kind of government funding program that's out there, which seems to be aimed at every failure that we have in our world.